Pocket-Plane-Group/UnfinishedBusiness/README.md

 ## Version History

 Version 28
-- Updated Russian translation, thanks to yota13 & Arcanecoast Team
+- Updated Russian translation, thanks to yota13 & Arcanecoast Team.
+- The Jade Hound Figurine from Minsc's quest has a charge when you get it.
+- UB will no longer restore Shazzellim +1 if QuestPack has already done so.

 Version 27
 - Updated WeiDU to version 246.